Wrongful Death Attorney in Jonesboro

 Contact a Jonesboro Wrongful Death Lawyer

 The legal team at Butler Kahn has extensive experience helping families throughout Georgia recover the compensation they are legally entitled to after the wrongful death of a loved one.
 We hope the information on this page has been helpful.
 Call one of our wrongful death lawyers or contact us online if you would like to talk with us about your situation.
-There is no charge to speak with us about your case.
+There is no charge to speak with us about your case, and you pay no attorney fees unless we recover compensation for your family.